-- Please post all course-related questions on Piazza so the whole class may benefit from the conversation. - Please contact me privately for matters of a personal nature. - I will reply to course-related questions within 48 hours. - The TAs will hold weekly office hours on Slack.
+- Please post all course-related questions on Piazza so the whole class may benefit from the conversation. - Please contact me privately for matters of a personal nature. - I will strive to reply to course-related questions within 48 hours. - The TAs will hold weekly office hours on Slack. - I will hold office hours by appointment.